 Hello guys.
-My name is Hunter.
+My name is Bjorn.
 I've spent the last few months finding out all I can about this disease after a sudden outbreak of guttate psoriasis, and I'd like to share all that I've learned with you.
 It is a lengthy post but I tried not to mince words and I hope it will help all of you.

 I've compiled resources from all the people I've learned from.
 Including: